Porto is a beautiful city that surprises everyone who visits it.

-The cable car ride is very good, the cable car is modern and takes you to the Bridge of Louis I with interesting views.
+The cable car ride is perfect; the cable car is modern and takes you to the Bridge of Louis I with interesting views.
 You can take a walk on the bridge and visit the castle if you want.

-Once back down, you can take a walk and crossed the bridge that goes under the bridge of Luis I. This is where you’ll see the kids jumping off the bridge if the weather and temperature allow, you’re accessing the shore of Porto where the boat is taken.
+Once back down, you can take a walk and cross the bridge that goes under the bridge of Luis I. This is where you’ll see the kids jumping off the bridge if the weather and temperature allow.
+Finally, you’re accessing the shore of Porto, where the boat is taken.

-The boat ride is not the best tour, but is interesting.
-They ride you on a boat, take you to one side so you can see the 6 bridges, they take you to the other and they let you go, end of story.
+The boat ride is not the best tour, but it is interesting.
+They ride you on a boat, take you to one side so you can see the 6 bridges, take you to the other, and they let you go, end of the story.

-The good thing it had is that they first make a stop on the banks of the side of Vila Nova de Gaia, that’s where we got off to make a visit to the wineries.
+The good thing it had is that they first made a stop on the banks of the side of Vila Nova de Gaia; that’s where we got off to visit the wineries.
 Another good thing is the price, for €15 you make the tour.
 Here you can take a look at it.

-If you have any time left you can visit the Crystal Palace Gardens.
-They are in the upper part of Porto and it is a place from which you can enjoy the mouth of the Douro River in the Atlantic Ocean.
+If you have time left, visit the Crystal Palace Gardens.
+They are in the upper part of Porto, and it is a place from which you can enjoy the mouth of the Douro River in the Atlantic Ocean.
 It has spectacular views.